nrbjerg/4InA-/README.md

 ## TODO:
 * Look for ways to speedup the MCTS algorithm
     * Maybe run multiple mcts at a time with a single neural network for evalation and creating training dataset.
-(This could also improve GPU saturation)
+(This could improve GPU saturation)
 * Create vizualisation of the learning rates, eloes & winrates against the first model.
 * Create additional comments & documentation